 All the track sections have dropper wires soldered to the bottom of the rails.
 There are two circuits, on the left red and black and on the right blue and orange.
 The yellow wires are connected to the point frogs or dividing centre.
 The support pieces for the high level board can also be seen.

-The DCC system chosen to power the track was the NCE system, using 5 ampere power boxes and hand held controllers.
+The DCC system chosen to power the track was the NCE system, using a 5 ampere power box and two hand held controllers.
 The system is flexible, allowing for further controllers and power boxes to be added easily as the layout is expanded and money becomes available.